Maeevick/kata_sandbox_javascript/README.md

-# Starter Template for kata in javascript
+# KATA SANDBOX WITH JAVASCRIPT

 ## Just a minimalist sandbox/boilerplate to train your skills with javascript, eslint and jest on kata/exercices or something else.